raychen/SDND-Lane-Finding-Vehicle-Detection/README.md

 ### Classification
-Linear SVM Classifier provided by sklearn was used, which eventually invoke libsvm
+Linear SVM Classifier provided by sklearn was used, which eventually invoke libsvm. hyper parameters are set to default value provided by sklearn.

-* Training accuracy:
+* Training accuracy: 1.0
 * Validation accuracy: 0.9925

 ### Detection